MarkimusZer0/PsychRewrittenWiki/PsychRewrittenWiki/Shaders.md

 Initializes a shader, making it ready for use.

 * `name` - Name of the shader.
-* `glslVersion` - Optional variable that defines the glsl version of the shader.
+* `glslVersion` - Optional parameter that defines the glsl version of the shader.
+Default is 120.

 ### setSpriteShader(obj:String, shader:String)
 Applies a shader to an object.